echeran/smile-of-murugan/webbook/chapter11.md

 set into contrast to public women--the custodians of art, leaving thereby no room for such men as Kōvalaṉ, aspiring for both art and love?
-It is one possible explanation, suggested by T. P. Meenakshisundaran in his lectures on Tamil literature.
-2 It finds support in the fact that Kaṇṇaki and Mātavi are set into a significant contrast by the poet: Kaṇṇaki is unripe, naive, unsophisticated, reticent;
+It is one possible explanation, suggested by T. P. Meenakshisundaran in his lectures on Tamil literature.[^tpm-blames-society-not-individual] It finds support in the fact that Kaṇṇaki and Mātavi are set into a significant contrast by the poet: Kaṇṇaki is unripe, naive, unsophisticated, reticent;
 whenever she speaks, she is an illustration of *maṭamai,* simplicity